blakeb211/article-sklearn-companions/README.md

 # Title
 Better Modeling with Sklearn Companion Libs
 # Subtitle
-Write cleaner pipeline code, validate faster, and explore new models like AutoML from the comfort of your *Sklearn* skillset
+Create uncluttered pipelines, validate faster, and utilize additional algorithms like AutoML from the comfort of your *Sklearn* skillset

 # Motivation
 I found a few Sklearn insights during a machine learning deep dive last year (see Sources).
-An informal poll of working data scientists revealed that these are not widely known.
-Hopefully, new and experienced readers will find something useful.
+An informal poll of working data scientists revealed that these are not common knowledge.

-Insights are demonstrated on the Ames housing data set.

 ![Score Barplot](./figures/score_barplot.png)

+# Preliminaries
+* Insights are demonstrated on the Ames housing data set.
+* The reader should have a little bit of experience with Sklearn to fully appreciate these.

 Let's get to it.

 ### Streamlined pipeline code with Feature Engine's **SklearnTransformWrapper**

 After ingestion and creating a train-test split, we construct preprocessing recipes called **Pipelines** to automate our preprocessing steps such as scaling and one-hot encoding.
-These are easy to read and guard against subtle data leakage during K-Fold validation.
+These are easy to read and share, while also guarding against subtle data leakage during K-Fold validation.
+E.g. If a feature is scaled before creating the train-test split, this results in leakage.

 Feature Engine's *SklearnTransformWrapper* wraps our StandardScaler() and OneHotEncoder() so that we can put them directly into our Pipeline object.
 No more ColumnTransformer.
-Data comes out as a dataframe so that we don't need to fumble with numpy ndarrays.
+Data exits each step as a dataframe so that we don't need to fumble with numpy ndarrays, which are returned by default from many Sklearn transformers.

-Sklearn's *make_pipeline* names the steps so that our GridSearchCV object can talk to our pipeline.
+The Sklearn helper method *make_pipeline* names the steps so that our GridSearchCV object can talk to our pipeline.
 Just query the step names with `pipe.named_steps`.
 For this example it tells us that our estimator is called 'elasticnet'.

 GridSearchCV tunes the hyperparameters through the name of each step.
+E.g. 'elasticnet__alpha' sends the list of values in *alpha_range* to the ElasticNet model at the end of our pipeline.

 ```
 # skipping typical sklearn imports and dataframe creation